Rokiis1/roadmap/levels_of_testing/levels_of_testing.md

     - **Beta Testing:** Conducted by a limited number of end users in the real environment to gather feedback before the product is officially released.

+5. **End-user or Stakeholder Involvement:** Most of the time, end-users or stakeholders perform acceptance testing.
+QA teams prepare the environment and ensure everything is working correctly before handing it over for acceptance testing.
+QA teams may also perform preliminary acceptance testing to verify that the system is ready for end-user testing.

 </details>